Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Autonomous limit of Painlev e type equations

 \section{Autonomous limit of Painlev\'e type equations}

 In the previous section, we saw that there are 40 types of 4-dimensional Painlev\'e-type equations.
-In this section, we consider the autonomous limit of these 40 types equations.
-We consider isospectral limit of isomonodromic deformation equations.
-Using the Lax pair, we obtain two functionally independent conserved quantities for each system.
+In this section, we consider the autonomous limit of these 40 equations by taking the isospectral limit of the isomonodromic deformation equations.
+Using the Lax pair, we obtain two functionally independent invariants for each system.
 Therefore, the autonomous limit of 4-dimensional Painlev\'e-type equations are integrable in Liouville's sense.